mtttech/tasha/README.md

 tasha
 ```

+Once run, *Tasha* will send a series of prompts that will be used to generate your character.

-Characters created by Tasha are saved to your *HOME* directory within the *.config/tasha/characters* folder, which will be created if it doesn't already exist.
-Characters will be saved in the .TOML format.
+Once complete, your character will be saved as a TOML file within your *HOME* directory *~/.config/tasha/characters*.
+This folder will be created if it doesn't already exist.

 Below is an example of such a character.

 ```
 alignment = "Chaotic Neutral"